 Deep fry in a medium-high flame until it is golden brown on both sides.
 You can add more than two in a pan taking care not to overcrowd the pan.
 Leave enough space for the vadai to cook completely.

 Serve them immediately.
+These are perfect tea time snacks.

-- You can also reserve a tablespoon of soaked lentils and add to the ground mixture.
+- You can also reserve a tablespoon of soaked lentils and later add to the ground mixture.
 They give a nice texture and bite.

 - You can also grind the mixture ahead and store them in the refrigerator.
 This helps in achieving even crispier vada.
 This is also a troubleshooting tip if the mixture becomes too moist or watery.
 Also, try adding rice flour to absorb the excess moisture.
+When you are storing it in the refrigerator, do not add salt or ghee.
+Add them just before frying.

 - The green chillies in the recipe are the Indian variety.
 The best substitute for Indian chilly is the Thai chilly variety that is available in most supermarkets.